 Whether or not you need planning permission depends on the scale and scope of your project.
 Here are key considerations:

-• Prepare Necessary Documents: Include site plans, blueprints, and a detailed project description.
+- Prepare Necessary Documents: Include site plans, blueprints, and a detailed project description.
+Ensure everything is applicable to local codes and guidelines.

-• Submit Application: This can typically be done online through your local council’s website.
+- Submit Application: This can typically be done online through your local council’s website.
+Don’t hesitate to connect with or contact the planning office for clarification or support.

-• Track and Respond: Stay informed about your application status and be ready to provide additional information if requested.
+- Track and Respond: Stay informed about your application status and be ready to provide additional details if requested.
+Being responsive and carefully reviewing feedback can help streamline your path to planning approval.

 How to Make the Most of Your New Extension?